carpentries-incubator/high-dimensional-stats-r/_episodes/04-principal-component-analysis.md

 > >    It also won't affect how quickly the output will be calculated, whether
 > >    continuous and categorical variables are present or not.
 > >
-> >    It is done to ensure that all features have equal weighting in the resulting
+> >    It is done to ensure that features with different ranges of values
-> >    PCs.
+> >    have equal weighting in the resulting PCs (point 2).
 > >
 > >  2.
 You may not want to standardise datasets which contain continuous variables
 > >    all measured on the same scale (e.g. gene expression data or RNA sequencing